CordeliaProject/PADRISDataTools/README.md

 The conversion file should look like ## TO DO

 2- If you are working with 'Diagnostics' or 'Procediments' ## TO DO

+## About PADRIS
+The PADRIS program (Programa d'Analítica de Dades per a la Recerca i la Innovació en Salut) aims to make health data accessible for research purposes, aligning with legal and ethical frameworks while maintaining transparency towards the citizens of Catalonia.